Circumbinary planet: PSR B1620-26

 The first confirmed circumbinary planet was found orbiting the system PSR B1620-26, which contains a millisecond pulsar and a white dwarf and is located in the globular cluster M4.
 The existence of the third body was first reported in 1993, and was suggested to be a planet based on 5 years of observational data.
 In 2003 the planet was characterised as being 2.5 times the mass of Jupiter in a low eccentricity orbit with a semimajor axis of 23 AU.

-HD 202206

-The first circumbinary planet around a main sequence star was found in 2005 in the system HD 202206: a Jupiter-size planet orbiting a system composed of a Sun-like star and a brown dwarf.

-HD 202206 is a Sun-like star orbited by two objects, with minimum masses of 17 M_{J} and 2.4 M_{J} for "b" and "c", respectively.
-With more data, HD 202206 b has been confirmed to actually be a red dwarf with 0.089 solar masses, with its mass seeming to be so low initially due to a very low orbital inclination.
-The two objects could have both formed in a protoplanetary disk with the inner one becoming a star, or the outer planet could have formed in a circumbinary disk.

-A dynamical analysis of the system further shows a 5:1 mean motion resonance between the planet and the brown dwarf.

-These observations raise the question of how this system was formed, but numerical simulations show that a planet formed in a circumbinary disk can migrate inward until it is captured in resonance.

 Kepler-16

 On 15 September 2011, astronomers, using data from NASA's Kepler space telescope, announced the first partial-eclipse-based discovery of a circumbinary planet.
 The planet, called Kepler-16b, is about 200 light years from Earth, in the constellation Cygnus, and is believed to be a frozen world of rock and gas, about the mass of Saturn.
 It orbits two stars that are also circling each other, one about two-thirds the size of the Sun, the other about a fifth the size of the Sun.
 Each orbit of the stars by the planet takes 229 days, while the planet orbits the system's center of mass every 225 days; the stars eclipse each other every three weeks or so.